trans-travel/trans-travel/us/ok.md

 # USA - Oklahoma

-Oklahoma negative laws towards trans people.
+Oklahoma has negative laws towards trans people.
 Some of these laws may place trans visitors at risk.

 Oklahoma does criminalize trans care for children, but does not penalize